 - Preferred equity.
 Investors provide an unsecured loan to the sponsor.
 The ROI is higher at 12-14%, but the risk is higher as well.

-- Joint venture equity.
-Investor receives an equity stake in the property in exchange for funding the project.
+- Joint venture equity (Equity).
+The investor receives an equity stake in the property in exchange for funding the project.
 Payments are realized from the rental income generated by the property and usually payout quarterly.
 The goal of the property manager is to increase value and sell the property off in 3 to 5 years.
 The equity investments usually have longer holding periods than debt investments, but the payoff could be higher.
-Investors receive quarterly payments, typically 5-8%, and get a big payout after a successful exit.
+Investors receive quarterly payments, typically 5-9%, and get a bigger payout after a successful exit.
 The projected total return is usually around 16-18% annually.
 The equity investments are apartment complexes, retail properties, restaurants, and office buildings.

-Personally, I like preferred equity and joint venture equity more.
+Personally, I like joint venture equity more.
 The projected returns are higher.
-However the risk is higher as well.
+However, the risk is higher as well.
 If the exit plan doesn’t work out, then the holding period will be longer and the return will most likely be lower than projected.
 You can read more about the different types of investments on RealtyShares’ blog.

 Example investment at RealtyShares